dpluong/chip-8/docs/PROJECT DOCUMENT.md

 ## Release Overview
-All team members shall only work on the features planned for the next release.
+All team members shall only work on the features planned for the next release. http://mattmik.com/files/chip8/mastering/chip8.html will be used as the referance material for

 Release 1:
 - Emulator